Download (PDF: 364 KB)

 So my renters do not have to pay their rent?

 The eviction moratorium does not relieve renters from the responsibility to pay rent.
 The lease remains in place.
 That said, tenants can not be evicted for failure to pay.
 However, property owners may charge late fees, penalties and interest on late payments per the terms of their lease.
 They will be responsible for all rent payments at the end of the prohibition.
 NAR has prepared an FAQ for housing providers.
+The December COVID-relief package provided $25 billion in rental assistance – which will allow landlords to appy for rental payments on behalf of tenants.
+More information coming soon.

 If an owner of a small number of rental properties suffers a reduction of income due to the coronavirus, does he or she meet the definition of having “adverse financial consequences” to allow them to take a “coronavirus-related distribution (CRD)” that qualifies for the tax-favored treatment?